Parent and child experiences talking about donor conception

 Limitations: The study involved a relatively small sample of 17 families, which limits the breadth of findings.
 Father participation was limited, with only 4 fathers compared to 22 mothers, making the results predominantly mother-centered and potentially missing important paternal perspectives on origin storytelling, particularly given that the two fathers who did participate showed more ambivalence about disclosure than mothers.
 The children recruited were younger than originally planned, which meant the study could not fully capture the evolving complexities of origin conversations at ages 10 and older when identity work intensifies during adolescence.
 Children’s responses may reflect social desirability bias, as parents conducted the child interviews, potentially making children “guardians of their caregivers’ feelings” rather than expressing authentic reactions.

-Applications: Parents should recognize that uncertainty about when and how to tell origin stories is universal, even among families committed to openness.
-Rather than seeking a perfect moment or script, parents can understand storytelling as an evolving process that begins simply and becomes more detailed as children develop cognitively and emotionally.
-Fertility counseling should address the “when” and “how” of disclosure, not just the “whether,” since all families in this study were committed to telling but struggled with implementation.
-Counselors should normalize parental anxiety about disclosure while providing concrete strategies for storytelling.
-Professionals should help parents understand that children as young as 3-4 can engage meaningfully with origin stories when told in developmentally appropriate language.
-Counselors should prepare parents for the reality that some children will express sadness, confusion, or negative feelings about certain aspects of their origin stories and help parents understand these responses as normal developmental processing rather than indicators of psychological harm.
+Applications: Parents might recognize that uncertainty about when and how to tell origin stories is universal, even among families committed to openness.
+Rather than seeking a perfect moment or script, origin storytelling can be evolving process that begins simply and becomes more detailed as children develop cognitively and emotionally.
+Fertility counseling could address the “when” and “how” of disclosure, not just the “whether,” since all families in this study were committed to telling but struggled with implementation.
+Counselors could normalize parental anxiety about disclosure while providing concrete strategies for storytelling.

 Funding Source: Agencia Nacional de Investigación y Desarrollo (Chilean National Agency for Research and Development), grant number 21190581.